Return to Home Goto Next SectionThe Ft. Hancock web site has some oral histories.

 I left at the end of 1956 before anything really useful was accomplished.
 I did wish the good (bad ;-) Colonel well - he had a lot of comfortable inertia to shake up.

-HOWEVER - eventually "Proficiency Inspections" were established - with a vengeance.
-As William E. "Bud" Hall (Las Cruses, NM, phone 505-522-6567, former Nike battery commander, former Operational Readiness Evaluation inspector) says "Never have so few, been inspected so much, by so many."
-There were an average of 2 inspections a week, not including alerts.
+They would sit in the Battery Control chair and see if they could see aircraft - period -HOWEVER - eventually "Proficiency Inspections" were established - with a vengeance.
+As William E. "Bud" Hall (Las Cruses, NM, phone 505-522-6567, former Nike battery commander, former Operational Readiness Evaluation inspector) says

 as well as the annual refires, which do not include the other non-technical inspections so dear to keeping the soldier looking good.